dhyeykhanpara21/p2/README.md

 npm run build
 ```

-This will create a `dist/` directory with all the optimized static files.
+This will create a `dist/` directory with all the static files using a simple copy approach to avoid permission issues.

 ## Deployment